Friends of the Wildflower Garden

 The Garden will open this year on April 18th and the season will run until October 15th and weekends only between Oct.
 15 and Oct.
 31. The Garden gates are open from Tuesday - Sunday 7:30 AM until 6 PM; Thursdays - 7:30 AM to 6 PM; closed Mondays.
 The Visitors Shelter opens at 10 AM.

 The Shelter, built in 1969, was constructed for and donated to the Minneapolis Park & Recreation Board by the Friends of the Wild Flower Garden.
 (Shelter Details).
 It was named in honor of Martha E. Crone, who followed Eloise Butler as Curator, and served in that position from 1933 to 1959.

 When the Shelter is open, Minneapolis Park & Recreation Board Naturalists and Volunteer Shelter Docents staff the Visitors’ Shelter.
 Minneapolis Park and Recreation Board staff and guest instructors conduct public programs several times a week on a variety of natural history-related topics.
 Programs begin at the Visitors’ Shelter.
 For more information on program offerings click the link above to the Minneapolis Parks web site.

-There are naturalist programs most days and birding walks every weekend.
-Use the Park and Recreation Board web site link above to access program information.
-Parking is metered at the main gate lot (quarters, Credit Card or MPRB parking pass), but you may park in the free Wirth Lake Beach parking lot and walk to the back gate of the Garden.
-This is a good option on busy weekends.
+There are naturalist programs and birding walks every weekend.
+Use the Minneapolis Park & Rec Board website to access program information.
+Parking is metered at the main gate lot (quarters or Visa/Master Card only), but you may park in the free Wirth Lake Beach parking lot and walk to the back gate of the Garden.
 Use the “Location/Parking” tab above for a locator.